bfox9900/CAMEL99-ITC/README.md

 - Improved ?TERMINAL so it waits for key release after key press.

 ### Nov 30, 2018 V2.1.F
+- *COMPILER CHANGE: To handle ITC and DTC versions the cross-compiler "word creators" are kept in separate files and are included in the Forth system source code as required.
+  Documentation is forth coming.
+See compiler/ITCTYPES.HSF  and compiler/DTCTYPE.HSF

 - Source file CAMEL99F.HSF now has a compiler switch, SMALLER, that uses Forth words to save space when set to TRUE and more CODE words if SMALLER is set to FALSE true.